allthingsclowd/web_page_counter/readme.md

 ### New Features

-* Write up overview of new factory service the leverage's Vaults APP-Role to bootstrap the services
 * Write up note on new web front end (just as a reminder for myself - lots of CORS challenges)

 ### Refactor